IdentityServer/IdentityServer4/docs/reference/options.rst

 * ``LowerCaseIssuerUri``
     Set to ``false`` to preserve the original casing of the IssuerUri.
 Defaults to ``true``.

-* ``PublicOrigin``
-    The origin of this server instance, e.g. https://myorigin.com.
-If not set, the origin name is inferred from the request.

 * ``AccessTokenJwtType``
     Specifies the value used for the JWT typ header for access tokens (defaults to ``at+jwt``).

 * ``EmitLegacyResourceAudienceClaim``
     Emits an ``aud`` claim with the format issuer/resources.
 That's needed for some older access token validation plumbing.
 Defaults to false.